What is Labour’s controversial private school VAT raid policy?

 “Most small schools don't make a significant surplus or profit, and most don't have any sources of income other than fees, so there's no option but to pass these costs on to parents.
 But the families that use small independent schools aren't especially wealthy either.
 There's only so far that the system can be squeezed before it starts to fall apart.”

 Concerns have also been raised over a lack of government consultation with private schools before introducing the proposals.
-Consequently, the short timeframe has been criticised for not allowing for adequate preparation.
+Consequently, the short timeframe has been criticised for not allowing for adequate preparation before the policy is implemented in the new year.

 Join our commenting forum